fdns/automatic-pypi-release/README.md

 Automatically build and release to pypi, incrementing the version without user intervention.

+Note: This project should be used as a template to build your repository and enable automatic publish to pypi.

 This repository does the following:
 * Increase minor version (If not a x.x.0 tagged)
 * Build and uploadpypi package